Beautiful Lakes in Pakistan

 21. Hub Lake

 It is located near the Idaho border in Montana’s Superior.
-At an elevation of 5,698 ft, National Forest is a small and remote glacier cirque lake.
-Two established campsites are nearby, and ‘leave no trace camping, or recreation is encouraged.
+At an elevation of 5,698 ft, the National Forest is a small and remote glacier cirque lake.
+Two established campsites are nearby, and ‘leave no trace camping or recreation is encouraged.
 This mountain lake supports a local population of west-slope cutthroat trout that has substantial natural reproduction thanks to its proximity to the creekbed that runs into it.

 Fishing alongside this scenic water source proves fruitful as there are plenty of places where people can cast nets safely, and it is not easy to reach any other areas along the rocky shores.
-The possibility for fishing exists around this picturesque place; however, stocking had ceased, most likely due to self-sustainability being reached over time due to low fishing pressure from all across Montana in recent years – averaging 51 angler days per year when surveys were taken starting back in 1995.
+The possibility for fishing exists around this picturesque place; however, stocking had ceased, most likely due to self-sustainability being reached over time due to low fishing pressure from all across Montana in recent years – averaging 51 angler days per year when surveys were taken in 1995.

 22. Jahlar Lake